 Domestic and Intimate Partner Violence

-- Controlling all of the victim's money, shelter, time or food
+- Controlling all of your money, shelter, time or food

-- Monitors what you're doing all the time
+- Monitors what you are doing all the time

 - Constantly accuses you of being unfaithful